Chenggouer/Ubuntu/README.md

 # ubuntu
-learn of c/c++ based on linux/ubuntu
+learn of c/c++ based on linux/ubuntu.
-push some data structures and algorithm
+and push some data structures and algorithm gradually